klapo/TEAMx-recipes/README.md

 ## Data

 1) SRTM tiles (.hgt files) for the TEAMx study area.
 Also converted to netcdf.
+The SRTM data are "Version 3" and fills many of the voids over areas of complex terrain that existed in previous versions.
+See the [documentation](https://lpdaac.usgs.gov/products/srtmgl1v003/) for more details.
-2) All site locations for the TEAMx pre-campaign in csv format
+2) All site locations for the TEAMx pre-campaign in csv format.

 ## Helper functions